IkbalYesiltas/hotel-demand-analysis/README.md

 ### Correlations and Approach
 Since being cancelled is kind of a category, a <b>Classification Algorithms</b> is likely a good fit!
-Multiple models would be an appropiate choice, I have decided on the <b>Random Forest algorithm</b>, since it combines the simplicity of decision trees with sample flexibility and thus more accuracy!
+Multiple models would be an appropiate choice, I have decided on the <b>Random Forest algorithm</b>, since it combines the simplicity of decision trees with sample flexibility and thus yielding more accuracy!
 ### Preprocessing the dataset for the model
 Not all columns are included in the training set, as some are very insignficantly correlated to is_cancelled.
 To train the model with the data, its categorical values must first be encoded into numerical ones.
 For this step, I simply used the get_dummies function from the pandas library that executes the job.
 ### Standard model training
-Training the model with the standard portions of 70% Training and 30% Test yieled an accuracy score of roughly `86.9%`.
+Training the model with the standard portions of 70% Training and 30% Test returned an accuracy score of roughly `86.9%`.
 ### KFolds and Cross Validation
 To improve the accuracy, I tried the KFolds partitioning and cross validation.
 The improvement was, however, marginally small, with the accuracy score being `87,2%`